 Directly from you: for example when you fill out an application form or register your application on our choice based letting system.

-From other organisations: such as Property Pool Plus, former housing and support providers, health and social care agencies, law enforcement agencies, debt collectors, energy or utility companies, benefit agencies and/or credit reference and fraud prevention agencies, a local MP who represents you, the police, health or social care agencies, benefit agencies.
+From other organisations: such as Property Pool Plus, former housing and support providers, health and social care agencies, law enforcement agencies, debt collectors, energy or utility companies, benefit agencies and/or credit reference and fraud prevention agencies, a local MP who represents you, the police, health or social care agencies and benefit agencies.

 From other people who know you: including joint tenants and people you are linked to or live in the same community as you, for example with regard to reports of anti-social behaviour.